ichub/lang/README.md

 Todo
 ----
 * Check script for validity before running it to prevent crashes
-* Add escape sequences to strings
 * Check for validity of variable names before assigning to them
-* Fix whitespace stripping so that it doesn't remove whitespace in string literals